tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 This preference may be subconscious, and it **may be great or slight.**

-To create a Spiritual Portrait I combine a person's preference for observing or choosing with a few more similar preferences into what I call a "Groja[footnote]".
+To create a spiritual portrait I combine a person's preference for observing or choosing with a few other, similar preferences into what I call a "Groja[footnote]".

 #### These Preferences Are Abstract

-Personalities are abstract, so the images are abstract.
+Personalities are abstract - an idea we get about people whom we get to know.

+Preferences are an abstraction - generalizations based on multiple instances - based on the observations and decisions made over the course of a lifetime.

+Visualizing a personality, especially one based on the subject's preferences requires using an abstract image.

 It's really just that simple.